Uninsured Motorist Statistics

 Percentage of uninsured drivers by state

-The states with the lowest percentage of uninsured motorists were New Jersey, with 3.1%, Washington with 3.5% and New York with 4.1% of drivers being uninsured.
+The states with the lowest percentage of uninsured motorists were Wyoming, with 5.9%, Maine with 6.2%, and Idaho with 6.2% of drivers being uninsured.
 There have been many shifts in insurance coverage over the years.
 This coverage also depends on the state of the driver.

 Uninsured Motorist Rates by State